ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 ### Console changes

-- Increased self-service for vertical scaling to 720GB memory for paying customers
+- Increased self-service maximum for vertical scaling to 720GB memory for paying customers
 - Improved restore from backup workflow to set IP Access List rules and password
 - Introduced waitlists for GCP and Azure in the service creation dialog
 - Improved error handling during file upload